 Getting enough sleep is crucial for our overall health and well-being, but more than a third of adults report having difficulty falling or staying asleep regularly.
 Finding time to relax and get comfortable can be challenging with busy schedules and other obligations.
-Sleep experts agree that routine and consistency are key to improving your sleep quality and quantity.
-To put an end to restless nights and long nap sessions, the following tips help get you into the optimal sleeping environment:
+Sleep experts agree that having a routine and sticking to it is the best way to improve the quality and amount of sleep you get.
+To put an end to restless nights and long nap sessions, the following tips can help get you into the optimal sleeping environment:

 Keep your sleeping environment dark and quiet

-The quality of your sleep is directly related to the quality of your sleeping environment.
-Create a dark and quiet space comfortable for you to fall asleep in.
+The environment in which you sleep has a direct effect on how well you sleep.
+Create a dark, quiet space that is comfortable for you to fall asleep in.
 Light affects your circadian rhythm and melatonin production, which regulate your sleep-wake cycle.
 Too much light disrupts your sleep and can lead to sleep deprivation.
 Keep your bedroom as dark as possible by closing any blinds, curtains, or shades and covering any lights (including cell phone lights).

 Use scents to create an ideal atmosphere